bgeron/sphinxience/README.md

     (The `big` size corresponds to a LaTeX `\bigskip`.)

+-   A `collapse` directive that shows its contents collapsed but expandable in HTML, and a placeholder in LaTeX.

 This is still to do:

 -   Come up with a good way to write preambles for both the HTML and the LaTeX output.
 (In my PhD thesis, I have a rather hacky mechanism.)